 - Construct your opinion

 The steps mentioned above are not really complicated, but writing a movie review has its quirks that need to be handled well.
-Here are points that a good film review should have:
+Here are the points that a good film review should have:

 - Bibliographic information about the movie